 How do I know if I need orthognathic surgery?

-Dr. Ross can tell you if orthognathic surgery is needed as part of your treatment.
-Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.
+Dr. Ross can tell you if orthognathic surgery is necessary.
+Depending on how bad your case and the alignment of your jaw, you may or may not need surgery.

 How does corrective jaw (orthognathic) surgery work?

-For many patients, the most important reward of having orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
-There are also several advantages to improve your airway for sleep apnea, prevent excess wear on your teeth, and improve your overall facial balance.
-Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling with confidence for many years to come.
+Whether you need to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling for many years to come.